Father of NFL cornerback Caleb Farley killed in explosion at North Carolina home

 MOORESVILLE, N.C.
-(AP) — The father of Tennessee Titans cornerback Caleb Farley died overnight in an explosion that destroyed the NFL player’s North Carolina home and left another person injured, authorities said.
+(AP) — The father of Tennessee Titans cornerback Caleb Farley died overnight in an explosion that destroyed the NFL player’s North Carolina home and left another person injured, authorities said Tuesday.

-Robert M. Farley, 61, was found dead in the debris of the Lake Norman, North Carolina, house Tuesday morning, said Kent Greene, director of Iredell County Fire Services and Emergency Management.
+Robert M. Farley, 61, was found dead in the debris of the Mooresville house Tuesday morning, said Kent Greene, director of Iredell County Fire Services and Emergency Management.

 First responders arrived at the house a few minutes after midnight Tuesday and found Christian Rogers, 25, exiting the collapsed structure, Greene said.
-Rogers, a friend of the family, was transported to Atrium Health Carolinas Medical Center in Charlotte with a concussion.
-He is “awake and alert,” Greene said, but has not yet been discharged from the hospital.
+Rogers, described by Greene as a friend of the family, was transported to Atrium Health Carolinas Medical Center in Charlotte with a concussion.
+He is awake and alert, Greene said, but has not yet been discharged.

-Greene said gas must have accumulated over a long period of time and likely found its way to an ignition source, which caused the explosion.
+The cause of the explosion is under investigation, but Greene said gas must have accumulated over a long period and likely found its way to an ignition source.
 The blast, which local authorities have ruled accidental, originated in a bedroom and did not damage any surrounding homes.

-The house is on a large plot of land about 28 miles (45 kilometers) north of Charlotte.
+The house is on a large plot of land near Lake Norman, about 28 miles (45 kilometers) north of Charlotte.
 County property records list the tax value of the home as nearly $2 million.

 In the front yard Tuesday, insulation hung from the trees, and a king-size mattress and broken coffee mug saying “Virginia Tech dad” lie on the lawn.
 Wood debris and window frames were blown at least 50 yards (45 meters) from the blast.